MolarVerse/PQ/docs/sphinx/src/userGuide/outputFiles.rst

 Stores the coordinates, velocities, and forces of each atom for the current and previous simulation step in the following format:

     | line 1: "Step" step_number
-    | line 2: n_atoms *a* *b* *c* *α* *β* *γ*
+    | line 2: "Box" *a* *b* *c* *α* *β* *γ*
     | line 3 to (n_atoms + 2): element running_index moltype *x* *y* *z* *v*:sub:`x` *v*:sub:`y` *v*:sub:`z` *F*:sub:`x` *F*:sub:`y` *F*:sub:`z`

 The first line contains the string "Step" followed by the total number of performed simulation steps.
+The second line starts with the string
-The parameters n_atoms, *a*, *b*, *c*, *α*, *β*, and *γ* in the second line denote the number of atoms in the simulation box and the respective box parameters in units of Å and degrees.
-The following lines contain the element symbol, a running index just for human readability, the moltype the atom belongs to according to the :ref:`moldescriptorFile` setup file, the Cartesian coordinates, the velocities, and the forces for each atom in the system.
+"Box" followed by the parameters *a*, *b*, *c*, *α*, *β*, and *γ*, which denote the parameters of the simulation box in units of Å and degrees.
+The following lines contain the element symbol, a running index just for human readability, the moltype the atom belongs to according to the
+:ref:`moldescriptorFile` setup file, the Cartesian coordinates, the velocities, and the forces for each atom in the system.
 The moltype value is set to 0 if no :ref:`moldescriptorFile` file is used.

 .. attention::